Policy and Procedure Name:

 ex rel.
 Welker v.
 Industrial Commission of Ohio (2001), 91 Ohio St.3d 98.

 b.
-The injured
+The IW may

-worker may request an amputation award if the reattachment subsequently becomes
+request an amputation award if the reattachment subsequently becomes

 unsuccessful and has to be removed.

-2. An injured
+2. An IW may be

 3. When there is an